February 25, 2021

 The UL 508A ICP Shop Program is part of UL’s General Coverage programs, which offer ICP manufacturers flexibility to apply UL certification Marks to a wide range of industrial control panel designs.
-General Coverage programs combine UL’s vast selection of approved (Listed or Recognized) components for preselection with specific design parameters and instructions for production line testing.
+General Coverage programs combine UL’s vast selection of approved (Listed or Recognized) components for preselection with specific design parameters and instructions.
 Through the General Coverage program, manufacturers can offer large catalogs of products built around common platforms that are customized to meet their customer and market needs.

 General Coverage relies on the manufacturer to understand and design within the scope of certain requirements in the UL 508A industrial control panel Standard.
 The manufacturer is expected to identify the requirements from the Standard that apply to each new design, verify that the panel construction meets those requirements and maintain applicable documents for review by the UL field engineer during periodic visits.
 The manufacturer’s level of knowledge and quality control measures are important elements of these programs.